helviojunior/enumdns/README.md

 # EnumDNS

-EnumDNS is a modular DNS recon tool!
+EnumDNS is a modular DNS reconnaissance tool capable of resolving hosts from various sources, including wordlists, BloodHound files, and Active Directory environments.

 Available modules: